Shamachrist7/wcrr-noncartesian-3d-mri/README.md

-# Data-Adaptive Ridge Regularizers for Accelerated 3D Non-Cartesian Parallel MRI Reconstruction
+# Data-Driven Weakly-Convex Ridge Regularizer for Accelerated 3D Non-Cartesian Parallel MRI Reconstruction

 This `readme` file is structured into